Bursts and Triggers: Socially-Driven Activity in Open-Source Co-Editing Networks: Methodology

 \subsection{Trigger Event and Cascade Detection (RQ2)}

 Bursty activity patterns can possibly be explained by a triggering mechanism by which the commit of one developer triggers subsequent commits of other developers.
 Our cascade detection method is designed to identify such triggering events and trace their propagation.
-Theidea is that a cascade is initiated when a co-editing event prompts an unusually rapid response from the edited developer.
+The idea is that a cascade is initiated when a co-editing event prompts an unusually rapid response from the edited developer.

 \Cref{alg:trigger_detection} details our method for identifying trigger events.
 When developer A edits B's code, we examine B's response time relative to B's historical commit patterns.
 We compute the percentile rank of the response interval (time to B's next commit) compared to B's typical inter-commit intervals.
 A response in the lowest quartile (rank $\leq 25\%$) is classified as a trigger.
-Our choice of the 25th percentile as the threshold for a ``rapid'' response is a standard approach in exploratory data analysis for identifying significant deviations from a baseline without strong distributional assumptions~\cite{tukey1977exploratory}.
-This balances sensitivity and specificity.
+We validate this threshold choice through sensitivity analysis: varying the percentile from 10th to 50th and the developer filter from 10\% to 30\%, we find that the proportion of projects with significant cascades ranges from 24\% to 82\%, with the qualitative finding, that a substantial subset of projects exhibits significant cascades, holding across all 9 parameter combinations (see Section~\ref{sec:results}).

-We use \cref{alg:cascade_detection} to trace such triggers and identify activity cascade.
-Again adopting the Pareto principle, we focus on cascades initiated by the top 20\% most active developers.
+We use \cref{alg:cascade_detection} to trace triggers initiated by the top developers selected above and identify activity cascades.
 An activity cascade is a sequence of trigger events: A edits B, B responds quickly (trigger 1); then B edits C, and C responds quickly (trigger 2), and so on (see Figure~\ref{fig:infographics}).
 We only consider cascades of depth greater than one, i.e. a sequence of at least two trigger events.